Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 33 {l0pt}](qr/ep/33.png)

-We’re joined by Ruben Somsen to discuss RGB tokens, a Layer Two protocol for Bitcoin to support alternative currency and token schemes (like the currently popular non-fungible tokens, or NFTs).
+We’re joined by Ruben Somsen to discuss RGB tokens, a Layer 2 protocol for Bitcoin to support alternative currency and token schemes (like the currently popular non-fungible tokens, or NFTs).

 We explain that the Bitcoin blockchain has been (ab)used by users to host data since the project’s early days.
 This was initially done through otherwise-useless transaction outputs, which meant that all Bitcoin users had to store this data locally.
 A feature called `OP_RETURN` later limited this burden.
 We also explain that people have been using the Bitcoin blockchain to host alternative currency and token schemes for a long time.